-Rappahannock Tribe reacquires ancestral Virginia land 350 years later
+Rappahannock Tribe reacquires ancestral Virginia land, 350 years later

 The tribe has a small community center nearby but otherwise no territory of its own.
 Federally recognized in 2018, the Rappahannock now number about 300 but once dominated the fertile land along this stretch of river.

 The earliest English settlers, preoccupied with the Powhatan Indians to the south, along the James and York rivers, initially respected Rappahannock territory.
-But beginning in the 1640s, settlers drove the native population away and secured their land for plantations.
+But starting in the 1640s, settlers drove the native population away and secured their land for plantations.

-By the early 20th century, Virginia’s eugenics movement and the Racial Integrity Act of 1924 aimed to eliminate the entire classification of Native Americans, declaring that every resident had to be either Black or White.
+By the early 20th century, the eugenics movement and the Racial Integrity Act of 1924 aimed to eliminate the entire classification of Native Americans, declaring that every resident had to be either Black or White.
 Like other Virginia tribes, the Rappahannock struggled to maintain their cultural identity for generations.

 “It was a chapter of history that included centuries-long displacement, marginalization and discrimination,” Dunn said.
 “We’re turning that around.
 We’re turning that story of loss into a new story of resilience, restoration, reconnection.”

 Richardson, who became the fourth generation in her family to serve as chief when she took over in 1998, said the site will be a historical, cultural and environmental resource for everyone.
-The priority, she said, will be protecting the habitat for the cliff’s eagle population.
+The priority, she said, will be protecting the site for the eagle population.
 “We consider them to be messengers from the Creator.
 We don’t want to do anything to disturb them,” she said.

 The tribe plans to develop a system of trails and kiosks so visitors can appreciate the land and its history, Richardson said.
-And it will build a small, 16th-century replica village to demonstrate and preserve Rappahannock traditions.
+And it will build a small replica village of the 16th century to demonstrate and preserve Rappahannock traditions.

 That will include expanding a “Return to the River” program that immerses tribal youth in their culture through kayaking and canoeing.
 “They will be leaders for the future of the tribe,” Richardson said.

-A future will that will emphasize, as in the area’s past, protecting and conserving the environment.
+It will be a future that emphasizes, as in the past, protecting and conserving the environment.
 “We were 11,000 years on the river,” Richardson said.
 “When John Smith came here, he could walk on sturgeon in the water.
 So that will just tell you the abundance of natural resources that were here due to our conservation methods.”